 Many people are shocked to find out they are accused of sexual assault.
 The police may come to make an arrest and the “suspect” is confused about who accused them of sexual assault and when the accusation came out.
-It may have involved an ex-girlfriend or boyfriend, one-night stand, or former friend who they never even had sex with.
+It may have involved an ex-girlfriend or boyfriend, one-night stand, or a former friend who they never even had sex with.

 Unfortunately for the accused, a false claim of sexual assault can cause serious harm to an innocent person, even if they are never convicted of any crime.
 However, many innocent people plead guilty to sexual battery because the prosecutor makes it seem like they have no other choice.